-The Indenture governing the Notes contains covenants which place restrictions on the incurrence of indebtedness, the payment of dividends, the repurchase of equity, the sale of assets, the issuance of guarantees, mergers and acquisitions and the granting of liens.
+The indenture governing the Notes contains covenants which place restrictions on the incurrence of indebtedness, the payment of dividends, the repurchase of equity, the sale of assets, the issuance of guarantees, mergers and acquisitions and the granting of liens.
 These covenants are subject to a number of important exceptions and qualifications.
 These exceptions and qualifications include, among other things, a variety of provisions that are intended to allow the Company to continue to conduct its brokerage operations in the ordinary course of business.
 In addition, certain of the covenants will be suspended upon the Parent attaining an investment grade debt rating for the Notes from both S&P Global Ratings and Moody's Investors Service, Inc.

-Pursuant to the Indenture, the following covenants apply to the Parent and its restricted subsidiaries, but generally do not apply, or apply only in part, to its Regulated Subsidiaries (as defined):
+Pursuant to the indenture, the following covenants apply to the Parent and its restricted subsidiaries, but generally do not apply, or apply only in part, to its Regulated Subsidiaries (as defined):

-- limitation on indebtedness and issuances of preferred stock, which restricts the Parent's ability to incur additional indebtedness or to issue preferred stock; - limitation on restricted payments, which generally restricts the Parent's ability to declare certain dividends or distributions, repurchase its capital stock or make certain investments; - limitation on dividends and other payment restrictions affecting restricted subsidiaries or Regulated Subsidiaries, which generally limits the ability of certain of the Parent's subsidiaries to pay dividends or make other transfers; - limitation on future Subsidiary Guarantors, which prohibits certain of the Parent's subsidiaries from guaranteeing its indebtedness or indebtedness of any restricted subsidiary unless the Notes are comparably guaranteed; - limitation on transactions with shareholders and affiliates, which generally requires transactions among the Parent's affiliated entities to be conducted on an arm's-length basis;

-- limitation on liens, which generally prohibits the Parent and its restricted subsidiaries from granting liens unless the Notes are comparably secured; and - limitation on asset sales, which generally prohibits the Parent and certain of its subsidiaries from selling assets or certain securities or property of significant subsidiaries.
+- limitation on indebtedness and issuances of preferred stock, which restricts the Parent's ability to incur additional indebtedness or to issue preferred stock; - limitation on restricted payments, which generally restricts the Parent's ability to declare certain dividends or distributions, repurchase its capital stock or make certain investments; - limitation on dividends and other payment restrictions affecting restricted subsidiaries or Regulated Subsidiaries, which generally limits the ability of certain of the Parent's subsidiaries to pay dividends or make other transfers; - limitation on future Subsidiary Guarantors (as hereinafter defined), which prohibits certain of the Parent's subsidiaries from guaranteeing its indebtedness or indebtedness of any restricted subsidiary unless the Notes are comparably guaranteed; - limitation on transactions with shareholders and affiliates, which generally requires transactions among the Parent's affiliated entities to be conducted on an arm's-length basis; - limitation on liens, which generally prohibits the Parent and its restricted subsidiaries from granting liens unless the Notes are comparably secured; and - limitation on asset sales, which generally prohibits the Parent and certain of its subsidiaries from selling assets or certain securities or property of significant subsidiaries.

-The Indenture also provides for events of default which, if any of them occurs, would permit or require the principal of and accrued interest on the Notes to become or to be declared due and payable.
-As of March 31, 2022, the Parent was in compliance with all of its covenants.
+The indenture also provides for events of default which, if any of them occurs, would permit or require the principal of and accrued interest on the Notes to become or to be declared due and payable.
+As of June 30, 2022, the Parent was in compliance with all of its covenants.

-The Notes are jointly and severally and fully and unconditionally guaranteed on a senior secured basis by the Subsidiary Guarantors and future subsidiaries are required to guarantee the Notes pursuant to the Indenture.
+The Notes are jointly and severally and fully and unconditionally guaranteed on a senior secured basis by the Subsidiary Guarantors and future subsidiaries are required to guarantee the Notes pursuant to the indenture.
 The Notes are secured by a first-priority security interest in substantially all of the Parent's and the Subsidiary Guarantors' existing and future tangible and intangible assets, subject to certain exceptions and permitted liens.

-Interest expense on the Notes for the three months ended March 31, 2022 and March 31, 2021 was \$1.7 million and \$1.7 million, respectively.
+Interest expense on the Notes for the three and six months ended June 30, 2022 was \$1.7 million and \$3.4 million, respectively.
+Interest expense on the Notes for the three and six months ended June 30, 2021 was \$1.7 million and \$3.4 million, respectively.